OfficeDev/outlook-dev-docs/docs/actionable-messages/index.md

 ![The ](images/trello-card-infobar.png)

-## Office 365 Connectors for Groups and Microsoft Teams
+## Office 365 Connectors for Groups, Microsoft Teams and Yammer

 Office 365 Connectors are a great way to get useful information and content into your Office 365 Groups or Microsoft Teams.
 Any user can connect their group or team to services like Trello, Bing News, Twitter, etc., and get notified of activity from that service.
 From tracking a team's progress in Trello, to following important hashtags in Twitter, Office 365 Connectors make it easier for an Office 365 group or Microsoft Team to stay in sync and get more done.
 Office 365 Connectors currently have over 50 connectors with dozen or more to be added each month.